Edgecension/Managing-File-Permissions-In-Linux/README.md

 authorization that should be given.
 Checking and updating these permissions will help ensure a secure system.
 Here are the following steps in completing this task:

 ## File Check and Directory Details
-The following code demonstrates how Linux commands are used to determine the existing permissions for a specific directory in the file system.
+The following code demonstrates how Linux commands are used to determine the existing permissions for a specific directory.

 <img width="612" alt="Screenshot 2025-05-15 at 12 58 13 PM" src="https://github.com/user-attachments/assets/dee5c614-239c-49f7-b240-b1ae0ccab411" />